Tips, Diagnosis, and Repair: Bushings and Mounts

 A change in ride comfort could also be a sign of suspension bushing problems.
 Control arm bushings are more susceptible to failure and are a common cause of these problems.
 And bushings connected to major systems are more likely to cause bigger problems.

-Bushings are typically used on the following automotive suspension parts: control arms, sway/stabilizer bars, shocks, struts, ball joints, steering racks, tie rods and a variety of mounts.
+Bushings are typically used on the following automotive suspension parts: control arms, sway/stabilizer bars, shocks, struts, ball joints, steering racks, tie rods and a variety of suspension mounts.
 Bushings typically crack and wear from friction, lubricants, water, heat, road salts, and the stress from increased weight loads.
 Sporty, low-profile tires also transfer more stress to bushings.
 Typically, the bushings themselves don't cost a lot, but the labor to mount them can be expensive.

 Tips for Diagnosis and Repair